 He said that doctors can only offer you what they have in their 'toolkit', if they don't have access to or knowledge of alternatives, you're not going to hear about them.
 That was extremely helpful for me to hear.
 So, was it worth making myself sick, and possibly triggering other cancers for a 3-4% benefit?
 The fact is the tumor that was biopsied and removed was 1) less than 1 cm at its longest points, 2) self-contained (that is until they poked it with the biopsy needle, and 3) had not spread anywhere else.
 I decided on surgery alone, no Chemo or Radiation.
 It was not worth the health risks.

 What I did do, was spend 3 weeks at the Immune Clinic in Southern California that I mentioned earlier, albeit at a great financial cost.
 Of course, when the second tiny tumor showed up a year later, it was a different story.

 I started to look for a buyer for the Cafe.
 I knew I had to pay attention to my healing, and stress was something I always suspected as a leading role in cancer development.

 Upon returning from the clinic, I consulted with a nationally acclaimed Nutritional Oncologist and based on my particular diagnosis was given a Supplement and Nutrition regimen.
-I lost 30 lbs in 10 months once I started eating 'healthy', and came close to my weight in college.
+I lost 30 lbs in ten months once I started eating 'healthy’ and came close to my weight in college.
 See there are side benefits to everything!

 I also decided to pay for a phone consultation with the former Medical Director of the MD Anderson Integrative Medicine program.
 Before the interview he had me fill out a form that tracked my diet for two days, evaluated my lifestyle, my fears, and my hopes!
 YAY!
 He recognized me as a whole person!